Denhonator/Ys-Chronicles-Co-Op-Mod/README.md

 P1 and P2 can both use fire and shield magic if it is equipped.
 MP charge is shared, but total MP is separate.

 ## Progress
-I have completed the mod and testing for both games.
+I have completed the mod and testing for both games, excluding Time Trial.
 However, there may still be issues, as later changes can unexpectedly break earlier parts of the games.
 I may also have overlooked something.
 There are also some minor issues that I'm aware of, but it's not worth it to me to fix every minor issue.
 Feel free to play how you want, but sometimes messing around with what the mod allows you to do can break things.
 If you do run into issues that are preventing you from progressing as expected, please report them to me, preferably with save files included, so I can fix them.

 ## Compiling from source
 Should be easy.
 This was done using Visual Studio 2022.
 I don't think there are any particular dependencies assuming you have the C++ development module, so just clone and open the solution and try building for x86, rename to dbghelp.dll and include the original dbghelp from SysWOW64 as dbghelp_original.dll.